dancer1325/opensearch-documentation/_install-and-configure/install-opensearch/docker.md

     ```
     {% include copy.html %}

-Remember that `docker container ls` does not list stopped containers.
-If you would like to review stopped containers, use `docker container ls -a`.
+Remember that `docker container ls` does not list stopped containers
+If you would like to review stopped containers, use `docker container ls -a`
 You can remove unneeded containers manually with `docker container rm <containerId_1> <containerId_2> <containerId_3> [...]` (pass all container IDs you want to stop, separated by spaces), or if you want to remove all stopped containers, you can use the shorter command `docker container prune`.
 {: .tip}

 #### -- via -- Docker Compose